Games & Quizzes

 /ˈstandiNG/

 (Of an army) permanently ready to fight.
 Your status or position relative to your community.
-To have an opinion about something.
+To last for a long time.

 /ˈmôrniNG/